Doxuno

 ORIGINAL TENANCY

-The parties refer to the existing assured shorthold tenancy (the "Original Tenancy") of the Property, which commenced on 1 April 2025 and was expressed to expire on 31 March 2026.
+The parties refer to the existing tenancy (the "Original Tenancy") of the Property, which commenced on 2025-04-01 and was originally expressed to expire on 2026-03-31.
 All obligations, warranties and covenants under the Original Tenancy remain binding except as expressly varied by this agreement.

 Property42 Maple Avenue, London E5 9BT